Thijmen18/dirty_data_codeclan_project_thijmen_breeschoten/README.md

 ### Project tasks

 * Task 3: Seabird observations

           Data contents:
-          The raw data contains seabird observations/sightings as done from ships in seas around New Zealand.
-The raw data (.xls file) contains two worksheets with 1)              ship data and 2) bird data (counts+names).
+          The raw data contains seabird observations/sightings as done from ships in the seas around New Zealand.
+The raw data (.xls file) contains two worksheets with:
+          1) ship data.
+          2) bird data (counts+names).

 * Task 4: Halloween Candy

           Data contents:
           The raw data contains results from a questionnaire regarding halloween/trick or           treat candy.
           The data is open-access and available here: